openstack/security-doc/security-guide/source/data-processing/configuration-and-hardening.rst

 installation.

-From the Kilo release onward the data processing controller allows direct TLS connections.
+From the Kilo release onward the data processing controller allows direct TLS connections, which we recommend.
 Enabling this behavior requires some small adjustments to the controller configuration file.
-For any post-Juno installation we recommend enabling the direct TLS connections in the controller configuration.

 **Example.
 Configuring TLS access to the controller**